Owl-Listener/perceptual-protocols/listen-protocol/README.md

 ## What this is for

-Most designers already work to music or audio while designing.
-That soundtrack is implicitly shaping their decisions — its pacing, its warmth, its register, its space. listen-protocol makes that implicit signal explicit, so an agent can read it and translate it into perceptual choices in the work.
+listen-protocol makes an implicit signal explicit, so an agent can read it and translate it into perceptual choices in the work.

 mood-protocol takes visual references and produces a brief. trace-protocol reads existing UIs. listen-protocol does the same job for the auditory dimension — and the output is format-compatible with the other two so the family composes cleanly.